The New Zealand Veterinary Nursing Association (NZVNA)

 My passions are in dog behaviour, anesthesia and continuing education for nurses.
 I currently have a German Shepherd named Brax and a Heading Dog x Staffie named Stan.
 I spend my free time down at the beach swimming with them and I also love to go fishing off the Waihi Beach Coast.

-Hi I’m Lisa McConnell and I have been welcomed onto the NZVNA executive committee this year.
+Hi I’m Lisa and I have been welcomed onto the NZVNA executive committee this year.

 I have worked within the veterinary industry since 2008 as a young sole charge vet nurse in an equine clinic to office management within vet clinics in latter years learning every role in between particularly really enjoying emergency triage and surgical nursing.
 I have worked in large vet groups as well as locally owned and operated clinics both CA and LA with a keen interest in operations management creating a fair, fun and productive work environment.